valohai/docs/source/howto/setup/aws_private_worker.rst

 **EC2 Instance for the Worker Queue**

-Here we provision an Elastic IP and an EC2 instance for running the worker queue.
+Next provision an Elastic IP and an EC2 instance for running the worker queue.
 The worker queue hosts a Redis server for passing jobs to workers and storing short-term logs.

 * EC2 instance
     * Name: `valohai-i-queue`